 Short-term investors typically use a strategy called technical analysis to determine which currencies to buy and sell.
 Technical analysis is a type of trading that relies on charting patterns and candlestick formations to trigger buy and sell signals.
-There are a variety of charting patterns suitable for short-term trading strategies, but many traders rely on reversal candlesticks that indicate quick price movements.
+There is a variety of charting patterns suitable for short-term trading strategies, but many traders rely on reversal candlesticks that indicate quick price movements.

 Candlesticks may be bullish or bearish depending on their formation and placement.

 Short-term investors might hold their positions for as little as a few minutes or seconds, capitalizing on many small price movements throughout the day.
 In some cases, they may even use automatic trading software to fulfill orders automatically when a buy or sell signal is triggered.

 Investors who use a medium-term strategy typically also rely on technical analysis to inform their trades.
 However, these traders make fewer purchases and sales, relying on larger price movements and more complicated analyses to inform their trades.
 For example, a medium-term trading strategy called the “triple moving average crossover” requires the trader to establish a baseline period over an average of 21 days before they invest.
 Medium-term investors may hold onto their investments for as little as a few days to weeks.

 The triple moving average strategy is a popular medium-term trading technique.